-WitnessLA is an independent, non-profit source of criminal justice news in the public interest.
+WitnessLA is an independent, nonprofit, nonpartisan source of criminal justice news in the public interest.

-We have a special focus on the relationship between violence prevention, the juvenile justice & criminal justice systems, law enforcement, prisons, parole, courts, and methods of school discipline, affect the health and well being of California’s communities and beyond.
+We have a special focus on the ways that the juvenile justice and criminal justice systems affect the health and well-being of communities and their residents in Los Angeles and beyond.

-Using the tools of our award-winning investigative journalism, rigorously fact-based news reporting, and open-minded commentary WitnessLA, and our popular, and soon to be re-introduced newsletter, The California Justice Report—aims to shine a light on our institutions of justice in order to hold public officials and agencies accountable, advance public knowledge, and promote the kind of informed public dialogue that is essential for a healthy and fair-minded democracy.
+Using the tools of our award-winning investigative journalism, rigorously fact-based news reporting, and open-minded commentary WitnessLA, and our popular, and soon to be re-introduced newsletter, The California Justice Report, aim to shine a light on our institutions of justice in order to hold public officials and agencies accountable, advance public knowledge, and promote the kind of informed public dialogue that is essential for a healthy and fair-minded democracy.

 Although WitnessLA is Los Angeles-based, as its name suggests, our reporting stretches well beyond LA, and we often partner with news organizations in other parts of the state and nation to extend our reach still farther.

-We live in a time where many talented journalists find their work constrained by an over-focus on the fiscal bottom line.
-For this same reason, investigative reporting is too frequently considered a luxury.
-For this reason, new models like ours, and those of other nonprofit news organizations, are filling crucial gaps in journalism.
+For this reason, new independent models like ours, and those of other excellent nonprofit news organizations, are filling crucial gaps in reporting.

 At WitnessLA we consider it a necessity and privilege to do so.